plyght/keystone/packages/client/README.md

 BIRCH_DEBUG=true node script.js
 ```

-The SDK may not recognize your token format.
-You can:
+If the SDK does not recognize your token format:
-1. Ensure your env var name includes `API_KEY`, `TOKEN`, or `SECRET`
+1. Ensure your environment variable name includes API_KEY, TOKEN, or SECRET
 2. Match the token value exactly in your environment

 ### Keys Not Rotating